The Mayor's Travels

 Mayor visits Valerie and Maurice Marsh on their Diamond Wedding Anniversary

-On the 3rd April Valerie and Maurice Marsh of Rushden celebrated their 60th Wedding Anniversary.
+On Saturday 3rd April Valerie and Maurice Marsh of Rushden celebrated their 60th Wedding Anniversary.
 On behalf of Rushden Town Council the Town Mayor, Cllr Mrs Melanie Coleman, visited the couple to congratulate them on their fantastic milestone and to discover a bit more about their story…

 Valerie and Maurice met in Bedford whilst working at Robinsons Rentals, in different departments.
 Maurice asked Valerie out on her 17th Birthday by giving her a small box of chocolates.
 Apparently the first date didn't go too smoothly… Maurice was driving that day for the company and ran out of petrol, unfortunately there was a big shortage of petrol at that time and so he had to wait for someone to rescue him.
 Valerie finished work and waited 10 minutes, but as Maurice was late, she decided to go home.